lukexi/halive/README.md

 (requires `gl`, `GLFW-b`, and `foreign-store`).

 Creating and deleting modules in the include path should work fine during a halive session.
+Halive also supports Cabal sandboxes; if run within a directory containing a cabal.sandbox.config file it will use the package database defined therein.

 Halive also works nicely with either batch-processing or run-loop type programs — if the program finishes, it will be restarted on next save,